remarkjs/remark-normalize-headings/README.md

 Providing multiple top-level headings per single Markdown document is confusing for tools that assume that there is only a single top-level heading that contains some meta-information (usually title) about the document.

-This util makes sure that there is no more than a single top-level heading in the document by shifting all other headings one level deeper if needed.
+This [`mdast`][mdast] plugin makes sure that there is no more than a single top-level heading in the document by shifting all other headings one level deeper if needed.

-Originally extracted from [`mdast-man`][mdast-man] plugin.
+Originally extracted from [`mdast-man`][mdast-man].

-This module provides both AST transformation and a plugin for [`mdast`][mdast].

 [mdast]: https://github.com/wooorm/mdast
 [mdast-man]: https://github.com/wooorm/mdast-man